shapeshed/skeletor/README.md

 * [GitHub][2] for source control
 * [Travis][3] for CI

-Skeltor will generate the following layout
+Run skeletor like this where [module\_name] is the name of your module.

 ``` bash
 skeletor [module_name]
 ```

+It will generate the following output.

 ```
 .